facebook/react-native-website/docs/new-architecture-app-renderer-ios.md

 ## 2. Update your root view

-The way to render your app with Fabric depends on your setup.
+How to render your app with Fabric depends on your setup.
 Here is an example of how you can enable Fabric in your app with the `RN_FABRIC_ENABLED` compiler flag to enable/disable.
 Refer [RN-Tester’s AppDelegate](https://github.com/facebook/react-native/blob/main/packages/rn-tester/RNTester/AppDelegate.mm) as an example.

 ```objc title="AppDelegate.mm"
 #ifdef RN_FABRIC_ENABLED